1953 24 Hours of Le Mans: Practice

 In Thursday practice the Jaguars showed their class with all three works cars going under the lap record, but drama also happened when the 3rd car, of Rolt and Hamilton, was disqualified.
 It had been on track at the same time as another Jaguar which had the same racing number (the spare car being used as a precaution to qualify Norman Dewis, the Jaguar test driver, as a reserve), and a protest raised by the Ferrari team.
 Jaguar chairman, Sir William Lyon, agreed to pay the ACO fine, and ‘Lofty’ England successfully pleaded his case to the official that no intention to cheat had been meant and it was an honest mistake and so they were reinstated.
-But Hamilton's account of the affair has become one of the great motor racing legends: Devastated by their disqualification, he & Rolt had gone into the city for the night to drown their sorrows, and when England found them at 10am the next day (race-day) at Gruber's restaurant, they were nursing hangovers and drinking copious amounts of coffee!
-Unfortunately, such a colourful story is an urban myth: England later said: "Of course I would never have let them race under the influence.
+But Hamilton's account of the affair has become one of the great motor racing legends: Devastated by their disqualification, he and Rolt had gone into the city for the night to drown their sorrows, and when England found them at 10am the next day (race-day) at Gruber's restaurant, they were nursing hangovers and drinking copious amounts of coffee.
+Such a colourful story is an urban myth, and England later said: "Of course I would never have let them race under the influence.
 I had enough trouble when they were sober!"
 Tony Rolt also said the story was fiction.

 The Spanish Pegaso team withdrew both their entries after Juan Jover crashed his Z-102 Spyder during practice.
 Misjudging the speed of his approach to the corner after the Dunlop bridge, he hit the barriers at over 200 km/h and was thrown from the car, seriously injuring his left leg.
 With no apparent explanation for the crash, the team decided on safety first and scratched the other car.
 It was the first and last time they got to Le Mans.